-The US Citizenship laws and policies have certain requirements for you to renounce responsibly.
+The US Citizenship laws and policies have specific requirements for you to renounce responsibly.

 All US expats must do four things to renounce US citizenship:

 - Have to be tax compliant for five years (no skipping filing and paying taxes!)